JasonKStevens/Qube/README.md

 ## Why?
 IQbservable is to IObservable as IQueryable is to IEnumerable, so it follows that stream databases will look towards impementing IQbservable providers.

 I discovered the power of [EventStore](https://github.com/EventStore/EventStore) recently.
-Previously a projection in C# would take 4 hours, but with EventStore's built-in map-reduce capability it now takes 50 seconds.
-This prompted me to look into Rx to see how it compares with [EventStore's query API](https://eventstore.org/docs/projections/user-defined-projections/index.html) and I realised it would be straight-forward to implement a provider since there's no transpiling.
+Previously a projection in C# would take 4 hours, but with EventStore's built-in map-reduce capability running server-side, it now takes 50 seconds.
+But it wasn't just the performance, it was the querying capabilities that got me interested.
+I wanted to compare Rx with [EventStore's query API](https://eventstore.org/docs/projections/user-defined-projections/index.html) when I realised it would be straight-forward to implement an IQbservable provider since there's no transpiling.

 So this is an exploratory project for me to take a deep-dive into streaming databases, Rx and to find out what some of the real-world limitations are.
-I hope to hook this up to EventStore next
+I hope to hook this up to a fork of EventStore at some point.

 ## Limitations
-There's no support for anonymous types at the moment which are a must for storing state in reducers.
+There's no support for anonymous types at the moment which are a must for storing state in the reducers really.
 The following _doesn't_ work yet,

 ```c#
 new StreamDbContext("https://localhost:5001")